rel-2/rel2vpn/README.md

 Each machine is a **device** on your account.
 The app creates one for this machine automatically the first time you connect (named after its hostname) and reuses it afterwards — one machine is one device, however many routes you use.
-In the **Devices** view you can add, rename, or remove devices, and download a device's configuration (WireGuard `.conf`, AmneziaWG `.conf`, or the AmneziaVPN key) to use it in a standard client, on a phone, or on a router.
+In the **Devices** view you can add, rename, or remove devices, and press **GenConfig** on one to get its configuration (WireGuard `.conf`, AmneziaWG `.conf`, or the AmneziaVPN key with its QR codes) for a standard client, a phone, or a router.
+**Every GenConfig is a fresh key**: the key pair is generated in the app on the spot, only the public half is sent to your account, and the previous configuration of that device stops working the moment the node learns the new key — so save the file or scan the code right away.
+The machine the app runs on needs no GenConfig: its own key is made and kept by the tunnel service.
 Removing a device frees a slot under your plan's device limit.

 ### Settings